kostiakoval/kostiakoval.github.io/about.md

 ---

-My name is **Konstantin Koval**.
+My name is **Kostiantyn Koval**.
 I'm passionate iOS Developer.
 I love coding.

 Also I'm passionates [wannapreneur](http://www.wannapreneur.com) and would love to start a startup.
 If you have great idea for startup and you are looking for technical partren feel free to contack me.
 I'm open for propouses.